gwint/DecisionTreeClassifier/README.md

 ## How to run:

 First compile using:
-ant -buildfile /api/DecisionTreeClassifier/decisionTreeClassifier/src/build.xml all
+ant -buildfile ant -buildfile api/DecisionTreeClassifier/decisionTreeClassifier/src/build.xml all (run from directory containing api directory)

 Then start server using:
-ant -buildfile api/DecisionTreeClassifier/decisionTreeClassifier/src/build.xml runServer -Darg0=9000
+ant -buildfile api/DecisionTreeClassifier/decisionTreeClassifier/src/build.xml all -Darg0
+(run from directory containing api directory)

-*You'll probably need sudo*
+*You might need sudo*